ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-The JavaScript Hack That Made My Website Respond to User Emotions in Real Time - <a href="https://javascript.plainenglish.io/the-javascript-hack-that-made-my-website-respond-to-user-emotions-in-real-time-5a7ca4e58d43?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The JavaScript Trick That Made My Website React to User Time Zones Automatically - <a href="https://blog.stackademic.com/the-javascript-trick-that-made-my-website-react-to-user-time-zones-automatically-9c1746f812fb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ahad Ahad`**

-<blockquote>How I taught my site to read faces, sense moods, and change its behavior based on human emotion — all with pure JavaScript magic.
+<blockquote>How I used one clever script to make my site feel personal — no matter where visitors are in the world
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Stackademic »</blockquote>

-<h3>2.
-Get Paid $2000+ Monthly: Master These 10 JavaScript Skills - <a href="https://medium.com/coinmonks/get-paid-2000-monthly-master-these-10-javascript-skills-977c4fe4fc0c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ¿Tu nueva funcionalidad se “come” la CPU o la memoria? - <a href="https://medium.com/@adriancanton/tu-nueva-funcionalidad-se-come-la-cpu-o-la-memoria-7e5d5d3a7b16?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tabish anwar`**
+✍️ **posted by `Adrián Cantón`**

-<blockquote>Unlock high-income potential with these 10 advanced JavaScript skills.
+<blockquote>¿Alguna vez te ha pasado?
+Subes esa funcionalidad brillante a producción y, de repente, empiezas a recibir alertas por el consumo de CPU o…
-Continue reading on Coinmonks »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-The JavaScript Hack That Made My Web Animations React to Music - <a href="https://javascript.plainenglish.io/the-javascript-hack-that-made-my-web-animations-react-to-music-edf072159d7a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+8 JavaScript Features That Made Me Stop Copying Stack Overflow Snippets - <a href="https://javascript.plainenglish.io/8-javascript-features-that-made-me-stop-copying-stack-overflow-snippets-25b094d800cf?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Ahad`**
+✍️ **posted by `Mahad Nadeem`**

-<blockquote>How I turned ordinary animations into living visuals that move, pulse, and breathe in sync with sound — using pure JavaScript and a…
+<blockquote>Once you understand these, you’ll never Google “how to map an array” again.
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-The JavaScript Shortcut That Turned My Blog Into a Swipeable Mobile Experience - <a href="https://javascript.plainenglish.io/the-javascript-shortcut-that-turned-my-blog-into-a-swipeable-mobile-experience-78a14377ba93?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The One Refactor That Made My JavaScript 10x Faster - <a href="https://javascript.plainenglish.io/the-one-refactor-that-made-my-javascript-10x-faster-5c6ede0f5385?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahad Ahad`**
+✍️ **posted by `Michael Preston`**

-<blockquote>How I transformed static blog navigation into smooth, app-like gestures using only a few lines of JavaScript.
+<blockquote>How I discovered and applied hidden V8 performance tricks that completely changed how I write front-end code.
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-How I Built a Real-Time Weather App With Just JavaScript - <a href="https://blog.stackademic.com/how-i-built-a-real-time-weather-app-with-just-javascript-7665f9d66f3c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Memory Management Works in JavaScript (With Simple Analogies) - <a href="https://medium.com/@ignatovich.dm/how-memory-management-works-in-javascript-with-simple-analogies-5ae49075a1f5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Ahad`**
+✍️ **posted by `Frontend Highlights`**

-<blockquote>No frameworks, no dependencies — just pure JavaScript, async magic, and a clean UI that updates itself in real time.
+<blockquote>This article is simple and a quick review-reminder of how memory management works in Javascript.
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Why Spring Boot is the Easiest Way to Build Java Apps in 2025 - <a href="https://medium.com/illumination/why-spring-boot-is-the-easiest-way-to-build-java-apps-in-2025-ad33a6fdf1fa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The JavaScript Shortcut That Turned My Landing Page Into a Dynamic Experience - <a href="https://javascript.plainenglish.io/the-javascript-shortcut-that-turned-my-landing-page-into-a-dynamic-experience-3f3657b9764c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Neha Singh`**
+✍️ **posted by `Ahad Ahad`**

-<blockquote>Spring Boot 2025: The Fastest Way to Build Scalable, Production-Ready Java Applications….
+<blockquote>How a few lines of JavaScript transformed a static landing page into something that actually feels alive
-Continue reading on ILLUMINATION »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>7.
-Why JavaScript Is the Best Choice for Modern Web Development? - <a href="https://medium.com/@marqueesolution0/why-javascript-is-the-best-choice-for-modern-web-development-c8d7b84b3183?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Full-Stack vs Specialist JavaScript Developers: Which Is Right for Your Next Project? - <a href="https://medium.com/@saniawilkinson/full-stack-vs-specialist-javascript-developers-which-is-right-for-your-next-project-275e57cebbba?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhavesh Vavadiya`**
+✍️ **posted by `Saniawilkinson`**

-<blockquote>In today’s fast-paced digital era, web technologies evolve rapidly, and JavaScript continues to stand as a cornerstone of modern web…
+<blockquote>As a growing tech company or product-driven business, one of the most strategic decisions you’ll make is who builds your product — and how…
 Continue reading on Medium »</blockquote>

+<h3>8.
+How I Used JavaScript to Create a Real-Time Leaderboard for My Projects - <a href="https://blog.stackademic.com/how-i-used-javascript-to-create-a-real-time-leaderboard-for-my-projects-35ae04a10262?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ahad Ahad`**

+<blockquote>The story of how a simple idea turned my web app into an interactive, competitive experience that updates live
+Continue reading on Stackademic »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>